 Conclusion

 Nice and clean, your well-maintained trail shoes will be a treat to wear.
-In addition to the good look, it is above all hygiene that counts to combat bad odors and limiting the risk of infection.
+In addition to the good look, it is above all hygiene that counts in combating bad odors and limiting the risk of infection.
+The three key points to remember to clean trail running shoes:

 - Trail running shoes need regular maintenance.